-The Office of Local Defense Community Cooperation leverages capabilities of state and local partners through grants and technical assistance to enhance readiness of our installations and ranges, and to deliver safe places for our members and their families where capabilities in Department of Defense do not otherwise exist.
-OLDCC’s program portfolio is presently comprised of over 200 separate grants, exceeding $1.3 billion, and represents partnerships between the Department and most states and communities that host Department of Defense installations.
+The Office of Local Defense Community Cooperation leverages capabilities of state, territorial and local partners through place-based grants and technical assistance to enhance readiness and resilience of our installations and ranges, and to deliver safe places for our members and their families where capabilities in Department of Defense do not otherwise exist.
+The Office of Local Defense Community Cooperation's program portfolio is presently comprised of over 200 separate grants, exceeding $1.3 billion, and represents partnerships between the Department and most states, territories and communities that host Department of Defense installations.
 Many of these grants require years of monitoring following award.

-At the same time, the Office of Local Defense Community Cooperation works with states and communities to help them respond to changes driven by the Department of Defense.
-By leveraging the full capabilities of the Federal government, the Office of Local Defense Community Cooperation helps towns, cities, and states plan and carry out a future that is both sustainable and in alignment with the military mission.
+At the same time, the Office of Local Defense Community Cooperation works with states, territories and communities to help them respond and adapt to changes driven by the Department of Defense.
+By leveraging the full capabilities of the Federal government, the Office of Local Defense Community Cooperation helps towns, cities, states and territories plan and carry out a future that is sustainable, resilient, and in alignment with the military mission.

 A number of different Federal agencies help communities respond to economic shifts connected to defense program changes.
 The Office of Local Defense Community Cooperation helps link communities with the full breadth of these Federal resources.